superherointj/tfprovider-kubernetes-alpha-crd-cert-manager-timeout/README.md

 Nix: (WIP - Currently broken)
 ```
+This Nix configuration is only providing an environment where Terraform is installed.
+Automated execution/build is not available yet.
 $ nix develop
 $ ... follow manual steps.
-This Nix configuration is only providing an environment where Terraform is installed.
-Automated build is not available yet.
 ```

 ## After some minutes...